 This AIF makes reference to certain non-IFRS measures.
-These measures are not recognized measures under International Financial Reporting Standards ("IFRS") and do not have a standardized meaning prescribed by IFRS.
+These measures are not recognized measures under International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS") and do not have a standardized meaning prescribed by IFRS.
 They are therefore unlikely to be comparable to similar measures presented by other companies.
 Rather, these measures are provided as additional information to complement IFRS measures by providing further understanding of the Company's results of operations from management's perspective.
 Accordingly, they should not be considered in isolation nor as a substitute for analysis of the Company's financial information reported under IFRS.
-The Company uses non-IFRS measures including "System Sales", "System Sales Growth", "SRS Growth", "EBITDA", "Operating EBITDA", "Operating EBITDA", "Operating EBITDA Margin on System Sales", and "Operating EBITDA Margin" to provide investors with supplemental measures of its operating performance and thus highlight trends in its core business that may not otherwise be apparent when relying solely on IFRS financial measures.
+The Company uses non-IFRS measures including "System Sales", "SRS Growth", "EBITDA", "Operating EBITDA", "Operating EBITDA Margin", "Operating EBITDA Margin on System Sales", "Adjusted Net Earnings", "Adjusted Basic EPS", and "Adjusted Diluted EPS" to provide investors with supplemental measures of its operating performance and thus highlight trends in its core business that may not otherwise be apparent when relying solely on IFRS financial measures.
 The Company also believes that securities analysts, investors and other interested parties frequently use non-IFRS measures in the evaluation of issuers.
-The Company's management also uses non-IFRS measures in order to facilitate operating performance comparisons from period to period, to prepare annual operating budgets and to determine components of management compensation.
+The Company's management also uses non-IFRS measures in order to facilitate operating performance comparisons from period to period, to prepare annual operating budgets, and to determine components of management compensation.
+See the Company's management discussion and analysis for the financial year ended December 30, 2018 for further discussion of these non-IFRS financial measures and for a reconciliation of these measures to their most directly comparable IFRS measure.

-"System Sales" represents top-line sales received from restaurant guests at both corporate and franchise restaurants including take-out and delivery customer orders.
+"System Sales" represents top-line sales from restaurant guests at both corporate and franchise restaurants including take-out and delivery customer orders.
 System Sales includes sales from both established restaurants as well as new restaurants.
-Management believes System Sales provides meaningful information to investors regarding the size of Cara's restaurant network, the total market share of the Company's brands and the overall financial performance of its brands and restaurant owner base, which ultimately impacts Cara's consolidated financial performance.
+System Sales also includes sales received from its food processing and distribution division.
+Management believes System Sales provides meaningful information to investors regarding the size of Recipe's restaurant network, the total market share of the Company's brands sold in restaurant and grocery and the overall financial performance of its brands and restaurant owner base, which ultimately impacts Recipe's consolidated financial performance.